tjhorneriv/ELK-stack-network/instructions.md

 This method gives you a local clone of your project repo.
 You can edit it with tools of your choice (VS Code is superb) and when you're done, push changes back to GitHub where they will be publicly viewable.

+0. You may have new SSH keys--install your current *public* key on your GitHub profile:
+ - click your profile icon in upper right
+ - click settings
+ - click SSH and GPG keys
+ - Click the *New SSH Key* button
+ - paste your public key in the window and submit by clicking the *Add SSH key* button

 1. Create a directory on your system to hold this repo.
 I suggest ~/github/reponame.

 2. `git init` in that directory to initialize the git repo.